Safe Links: Frequently Asked Questions

 What is Safe Links?

 LIT has enabled Microsoft Advanced Threat Protection’s Safe Links feature.
 This is one component of Microsoft’s strategy for protecting users from account compromise, malware, and viruses.
-It will allow DoTS, using AI and manual intervention, to identify dangerous links in an email and block the recipient from getting to the web page.
+Safe Links will allow LITS, using AI and manual intervention, to identify dangerous links in an email or Teams message and block the recipient from getting to the web page.
 This will help minimize the spread of common phishing attempts and web site delivered malware.

 How does Safe Links Work?